Shadow Skill: Manga

-The Shadow Skill manga series was originally created by Megumu Okada as a self-published dōjinshi.
+The Shadow Skill manga series was originally created by Megumu Okada as a self-published doujinshi.
 In 1992, it was picked up by Takeshobo for serialization in its shōnen magazine Comic Gamma.
-The magazine ceased publication in 1996; a total of four tankōbon (bound volumes) collecting the manga's chapters were released during that time.
-Shadow Skill was carried over by publisher Fujimi Shobo in its magazine Monthly Dragon Jr. until 1998; another four volumes were released by that publisher.
-Kodansha then gained the rights to Shadow Skill and released the existing chapters in three large aizōban volumes from 1999 to 2000.
-The following year, Okada began regularly publishing new chapters in the publisher's seinen magazine Afternoon Season Zōkan, and later in Monthly Afternoon.
-Okada took a hiatus from the manga in 2006, but continued in 2009, submitting new chapters every other month, until finishing the series in 2014.
-In total, the Kodansha released the entire Shadow Skill manga in three aizōban and an additional 11 tankōbon.
+The magazine ceased publication in 1996; four tankōbon volumes collecting the manga's chapters were released during that time, between January 14, 1993, and August 2, 1996.
+Shadow Skill was carried over by publisher Fujimi Shobo in its magazine Monthly Dragon Jr. from 1997 to 1998; under the subtitle "The Ashliana Saga", another four volumes were released by that publisher between June 15 and December 15, 1998.
+In 1999, Kodansha gained the rights to Shadow Skill and released the existing chapters in three aizōban volumes from November 23, 1999, to June 22, 2000.

+The following year, Okada began regularly publishing new chapters in Kodansha's seinen manga magazine Afternoon Season Zōkan on February 10, 2000.
+The magazine ceased publication after its 14th issue on October 10, 2002, and the series moved to Monthly Afternoon on February 25, 2003.
+Okada took a hiatus from the manga in December 2005, but resumed in July 2009, submitting new chapters every other month, until finishing the series on March 24, 2014.
+Kodansha collected its chapters in 11 tankōbon volumes, released from September 21, 2001, to May 23, 2014.
+In total, Kodansha released the entire Shadow Skill series in three aizōban volumes, and an additional 11 tankōbon volumes.

+A new manga series titled Shadow Skill Dawn began serialization on Tokuma Shoten's Comic Ryū website since April 24, 2026.